Monday, 4/14/2008

 In completely non-knitting, techie news, I’ve been fighting with the new WP 2.5 admin panels.
 All I can say is ICK.
 The write panels were especially horrible, as all of the little check boxes and drop-down lists were moved under the post write area, making it necessary to scroll for a bazillion miles every time I posted.
 Which I realize has not been often lately, but let’s not digress.

-A long, long, long thread started over in the Wordpress.org support forum amongst those of us not happy with the new arrangement.
+A long, long, long thread started over in the WordPress.org support forum amongst those of us not happy with the new arrangement.
 The end result was that this intrepid reporter, along with a few others, made changes to the panels to make them more usable.
 You can see a picture of the new panel here

 If you are a self-hosted WP 2.5 user and would like to incorporate these changes, you can download them here, although I think this is the version that has an extraneous comma in the draft list.
-Or, to get the very latest version, download directly from the Wordpress bug report.
+Or, to get the very latest version, download directly from the WordPress bug report.
 The files all go in wp-admin/, except for global.css, which goes in wp-admin/css/.
-Sorry, I can’t help you if you are on Wordpress.com.
+Sorry, I can’t help you if you are on WordPress.com.

-Knitting by Judy @ 12:44 pm PDT
+Knitting by Judy @ 12:44 PM

 Remember me?
 I’m the one that used to have time to knit and used to have time to blog.
 Once upon a time, there were new things to read here more than once a week or so.

-I’m taking my life back! :!:
+I’m taking my life back! ❗

 Thank you to all who commiserated with me about my long-long-ago report card.
 I did get over it eventually.
 As I tell #1 Son (and repeated just the other day), it is possible to rise above the unfortunate events of your childhood.
 (No, you don’t have to be late just because your mother always occasionally is.
 You, as an adult, can learn to do better and be on time!)